fangyan93/Car_Plate_Recognition_CNN/README.md

 Thanks for the help from Chris Dahms's open source project on car plate recognition using K-nearest neighbors, the image processing part is mainly followed by Chris' idea.

 Actually, kNN is also efficient for some very clear image with fair accuracy.
 My model can obtain a better accuracy, but the run time is a bit longer than KNN with a small number of training data.

+Two sample training data and label for training by run cnn.py file is put data folder.
+A demo video is at [here]{https://www.youtube.com/watch?v=hybLwMGWoSU}